chaimaaELgotbi/Terraform_Practice/README.md

 # Terraform in practice
 In this article, we will document our work in Terrfaorm using AWS as our cloud provider.
 We are going to split the tasks each one in section

+## First step: set uo the environment
 To do the tasks first we need to download and install Terraform on Windows.
-You can also install Terraform using Windows Powershell using the choco command:
+Install Terraform using Windows Powershell use the choco command:
 ```

 # Open the PowerShell as admin and run the below command (make sure to install choco package on windows.)